(Image Source: Improvado.io)

 Marketo can help you build a custom dashboard that tracks campaign performance and leads.
 It can keep you and your sales team on the same page when it comes to marketing metrics that are the core of your business.

-Salesforce lets you build a lead generation dashboard from custom fields and reports.
+Salesforce lets you build a sales lead dashboard from custom fields and reports.
 This means you’re the only one who knows about the setup of your CRM and the specific metrics you need.

 One of the most important aspects of a business is lead generation.
 That’s why you have to make sure that you’re doing it right to ensure that your time and effort are not put to waste.